Swaraj Party

-The Swaraj Party, established as the Congress-Khilafat Swaraj Party, was a political party formed in India on 1 January 1923 after the Gaya annual conference in December 1922 of the National Congress, that sought greater self-government and political freedom for the Indian people from the British Raj.
+The Swaraj Party, established as the Congress-Khilafat Swaraj Party, was a political party formed in India on 1 January 1923 after the Gaya annual conference in December 1922.

-It was inspired by the concept of Swaraj.
-In Hindi and many other languages of India, swaraj means "independence" or "self-rule."
-The two most important leaders were Chittaranjan Das, its president, and Motilal Nehru, its secretary.

-Das and Nehru thought of contesting elections to enter the legislative council with a view to obstructing a foreign government.
-Many candidates of the Swaraj Party were elected to the central legislative assembly and provincial legislative council in the 1923 elections.
-In these legislatures, they strongly opposed the unjust government policies.

-As a result of the Bengal Partition, the Swaraj Party won the most seats during elections to the Bengal Legislative Council in 1923.
-The party disintegrated after the death of C. R. Das.

 Chauri Chaura

-The Swaraj Party was formed on 1 January 1923 by Indian politicians and members of the Indian National Congress who had opposed Mahatma's suspension of all civil resistance on 12 February 1922 in response to the Chauri Chaura tragedy, where policemen were killed by a mob of protestors.
-Gandhi felt responsible for the killings, reproached himself for not emphasizing non-violence more firmly, and feared that the entire Non-Cooperation Movement could degenerate into an orgy of violence between the British-controlled army and police and mobs of freedom-fighters, alienating and hurting millions of common Indians.
+The Swaraj Party was formed on 1 January 1923 by Indian politicians and members of the Indian National Congress who had opposed Mahatma Gandhi's suspension of all civil resistance on 12 February 1922 in response to the Chauri Chaura tragedy, where policemen were killed by a mob of protestors.
+Gandhi felt responsible for the killings, reproached himself for not emphasizing nonviolence more firmly, and feared that the entire Non-Cooperation Movement could degenerate into an orgy of violence between the British-controlled army and police and mobs of freedom-fighters, alienating and hurting millions of common Indians.
 He went on a fast-unto-death to convince all Indians to stop civil resistance.
 The Congress and other nationalist groups disavowed all activities of disobedience.

 However, many Indians felt that the Non-Cooperation Movement should not have been suspended over an isolated incident of violence, and that its astonishing success was actually close to breaking the back of British rule in India.
 These people became disillusioned with Gandhi's political judgments and instincts.